TEAM

 TREASURER - Kyoko Johnson (Read Bio)

-KYOKO JOHNSON - FOUNDER & K9 TRAINER/INSTRUCTOR
+KYOKO JOHNSON - FOUNDER

 Kyoko has been training dogs and their people in Hawai‘i since 2008.
 Her love of dogs came from volunteering for various dog rescue organizations and shelters on the island.
 Since beginning her dog training career, she has earned various professional training and instructor certifications, including through Certification Council for Professional Dog Trainers, Karen Pryor Academy, and National Association of Canine Scent Work.